PRLL/QueryMaker/README.md

 - [x] Add extension to IQueryable interface for direct use on instances
 - [x] Add a method which returns the resulting query and the total count of items without pagination
 - [x] Add functionality for performing pagination using an index
-- [x] Create methods for adding components on a QueryMaker instance
+- [x] Create method implementations for adding components on a QueryMaker instance
 - [ ] Create documentation/tutorial for using the library
 - [ ] Add support for IEnumerable and it's inherited interfaces (IList, ICollection...)
 - [ ] Add static configuration class for setting defaults (i.e. IgnoreCase = true/false by default...)